LF-digitala-kanaler/LFUI-components/README.md

 npm test
 ```

-### Document your changes
-Finally update Shipping list with your changes.

-### Deploy storybook site
-When you create a release a Github action will build your changes to Github
-pages and be available [here][lfui-components-webpage].

 ### Create and publish a new release
-* Update `changedInVersion` in `componentsStatus.json` if you made changes to
+* Update (`componentStatus.json`)[src/data/componentsStatus.json] with changes
-that component in this release.
-This information will be visible in LFDS later.
+that have been made to the respective components in this release.
+This
+information will be visible in LFDS later.
 * Bump the version number `npm version <major|minor|patch>`
 * Push the chages to GitHub
-* Head to GitHub, find the relase and update the release notes.
-This information
+* Head to GitHub, go to Releases -> Tags, create a release for the new tag and
-will be visible in LFDS when we do a new deploy of it.
-If there are any
+update the release notes.
+This information will be visible in LFDS when we do a
+new deploy of it.
+Take extra care to document any **breaking changes** that have
-**breaking changes** make sure those are explained.
-Creating a new release will
-automatically publish a new version of the package.
+been made.
+Creating a new release will automatically publish a new version of
+the package to GitHub Packages.

-- **Tag version:** (ex.
-7.0.0)
+  - **Tag version:** (ex. v7.0.0)
-- **Release Title**: LFUI-components + number (ex.
+  - **Release Title**: LFUI-components + version (ex.
 LFUI-components 7.0.0)

 * Open the LFDS repository and upgrade LFUI-components dependency in
 package.json to the release you just created.